Christmas shopping season is in full swing, but you might want to pump the brakes before you hit the mall.

 - Beer, wine of liquor

-Still need help picking the perfect gift?
+Still need help picking the perfect gift this holiday season?
 Keep reading for more gift ideas.

 Professional organizer Julie Bestry says you can’t go wrong with the gift of entertainment.